Cohomology of generalized configuration spaces: Introduction

 \begin{para} When $U = \Pi_n \setminus \{\hat 0\}$ consists of the whole partition lattice minus its bottom element --- this is the case in which the functor $\CF(U,-)$ computes the cohomology of the usual configuration space of points --- then the cochain complex $\CF(U,-)$ can be given a somewhat unexpected interpretation in terms of operadic cohomology.
 Specifically, we show in the final section of the paper that when $U = \Pi_n \setminus \{\hat 0\}$ then the cochain complex $\CF(U,-)$ may be identified with the Chevalley--Eilenberg chains computing Lie algebra homology of a certain \emph{twisted} Lie algebra (a left module over the Lie operad).
 The precise statement is that $\CF(U,A)$ computes the Lie algebra homology of $\mathsf SA \otimes_H \mathsf{Lie}$ (the Hadamard tensor product of the suspension of $A$ with the operad $\mathsf{Lie}$, considered as a left module over itself).
-If we take $X$ to be a manifold, and $A = R\Gamma_c^\otimes(X,\mathbb D \Q)$, then we recover theorems of Knudsen \cite{knudsenconfiguration} and H\^o \cite{hoconfiguration} upon taking $\mathbb S_n$-invariants in this result.
+If we take $X$ to be a manifold, and $A = R\Gamma_c^\otimes(X,\mathbb D \Q)$, then we recover theorems of Knudsen \cite{knudsenconfiguration} and H\^o \cite{hoconfiguration} upon taking $\mathbb S_n$-invariants\footnote{Knudsen and H\^o both work with unordered configuration spaces, which is why we need to take $\mathbb S_n$-invariants to recover their results.
+However, the arguments they use can be modified to obtain an interpretation of the homology of ordered configuration spaces in terms of Lie algebra homology as well, provided that one replaces Lie algebras with twisted Lie algebras throughout; in this case their results coincide with the ones obtained here.} in this result.
 Here $\mathbb D \Q$ denotes the rational dualizing complex of $X$, i.e.\ the orientation sheaf with $\Q$-coefficients placed in degree $\dim X$.
 We also indicate how this result can be understood in terms of the Goodwillie calculus.
-That said, it is not clear to me what the precise relationship is between what is done in this paper, and methods such as higher Hochschild homology or manifold calculus. \end{para}
+That said, it is not clear to me what the precise relationship is between what is done in this paper, and methods such as higher Hochschild homology or manifold calculus.
+In particular, the recent papers \cite{hodensities,cilw} contain results that ought to be related to the ones obtained here, although the methods are completely different. \end{para}

+\begin{rem} Local contractibility is used in Theorem \ref{mainthm} only to get an isomorphism between sheaf cohomology and singular cohomology.
+We could have omitted this hypothesis if the right hand sides of the quasi-isomorphisms of the theorem had been interpreted as complexes computing derived functor cohomologies. \end{rem}